prorev/prorev.github.io/_posts/2020-04-05-statistics-interview_questions.md

 ## What is T-testing?

-T-test is any statistical hypothesis test in which the test statistic follows a Student's t-distribution under the null hypothesis.
+T-test is any statistical hypothesis test in which the test statistic follows Student's t-distribution under the null hypothesis.

 A t-test is most commonly applied when the test statistic would follow a normal distribution.